 - Cholesterol: 55mg

 Another reason it has remained a classic?
 It’s adaptable.
 Whether you make it from scratch or start with a yellow cake mix, it comes together with ease and never fails to please.
-Plus, it holds well at room temperature, making it ideal for family gatherings, bake sales, or as a quick grab-and-go treat.
+It also stays fresh at room temperature, making it perfect for family get-togethers, bake sales, or a convenient snack on the run.

 Check out our Banana Bundt Cake if you love moist cakes packed with flavor and want to explore more comforting desserts.